-Chapin’s School Nurse is also available to assist students and student-athletes.
-The Athletic Trainers work closely with the Nurse to ensure the best treatment is given when an injury occurs.
-Our team is available to see student-athletes during the school day by appointment and before and after practices/competitions in the afternoon.
+Chapin’s Director of Health Services is also available to assist students and student-athletes.
+The Athletic Trainers work closely with the Director of Health Services to ensure the best treatment is given when an injury occurs.
+Our ATs are available to see student-athletes during the school day by appointment and before and after practices/competitions in the afternoon.

 NYS law requires that students who sustained, or are suspected of having sustained, a concussion during athletic activities (interscholastic sports) are to be immediately removed from such activities.
 Such students may not return to athletic activities (interscholastic sports) until they have been symptom-free for a minimum of 24 hours and have been evaluated by and received written and signed authorization to return to activities from a duly licensed physician.

 The Chapin School Concussion Protocol explains in detail how academic and athletic responsibilities are monitored once a student is diagnosed with a concussion.